 The Board of Directors established the 2020 Employee Stock Purchase Plan, or the ESPP, which was approved by the Company's shareholders in July 2021.
 The ESPP is intended to qualify under Section 423 of the U.S. Internal Revenue Service Code of 1986, as amended.
-The ESPP provides initially for 300,000 ordinary shares to be sold and increases on February 1, 2022 and on each subsequent February 1 through and including February 1, 2030, equal to the lesser of (i) 0.25 percent of the number of ordinary shares issued and outstanding on the immediately preceding December 31, or (ii) 100,000 ordinary shares, or (iii) such number of ordinary shares as determined by the Board of Directors.
+The ESPP provides initially for 300,000 ordinary shares to be sold and increases on February 1, 2022, and on each subsequent February 1 through and including February 1, 2030, equal to the lesser of (i) 0.25 percent of the number of ordinary shares issued and outstanding on the immediately preceding December 31, or (ii) 100,000 ordinary shares, or (iii) such number of ordinary shares as determined by the Board of Directors.

 The ESPP is designed to allow eligible employees to purchase ordinary shares, at quarterly intervals, with their accumulated payroll deductions.
 The participants are offered the option to purchase ordinary shares at a discount during a series of successive offering periods.
 The option purchase price may be the lower of 85% of the closing trading price per share of the Company's ordinary shares on the first trading date of an offering period in which a participant is enrolled or 85% of the closing trading price per share on the purchase date, which will occur on the last trading day of each offering period.
 An offering period is defined as a three-month duration commencing on or about March, June, September and December of each year, and one purchase period is included within each offering period.
 The Company's first offering period commenced on June 1, 2022.
 The Company suspended its ESPP in February 2023.
-The Company issued 57,960 shares under the ESPP during the nine months ended September 30, 2023.
-During the nine months ended September 30, 2023 the Company recognized share-based compensation expense of \$18 related to the ESPP.
+The Company issued 57,960 shares under the ESPP and recognized share-based compensation expense of \$18 related to the ESPP during the three months ended March 31, 2023.
+During the three months ended March 31, 2024, the Company did not issue shares under the ESPP or recognize share-based compensation expense related to the ESPP.